VictorLandim/pokedex-ribon/readme.md

 ![alt text](ribon-pokedex.png 'Ribon Pokédex')

 This web project was proposed by [Ribon](https://home.ribon.io/) for its admission process.
-The candidates were asked to develop a pokéex web application with a React frontend that will consume a Ruby on Rails API.
+The candidates were asked to develop a pokédex web application with a React frontend that will consume a Ruby on Rails API.
 The API will seed its database with the first 151 pokémon using data from [PokeApi](https://pokeapi.co/docs/v2.html).

 ## Functionality